tanner-johnson2718/3D_ToolChain/meme_ctlr/README.md

 * Sending and recv-ing commands is done through the USB serial port (/dev/ttyACM0 for skr mini E3 V3.0)
 * Commands are send in ascii delimited by a new line char
 * The command protocal is [G-code](../marlin/Marlin_Docs/_gcode/)
 * All commands, if properly recv-ed by the printer, are ACK-ed with a response "ok"
+* Comments on SD writing..

 # Dependancies
 * Python 3.8.10
 * textualize TUI 0.20

+# Running

+# High Level Overview

 # Backend Architecture